Toothache Overview (cont.)

 Are home remedies effective for a toothache?

-Above all, proper diagnosis and treatment by a dental professional is strongly advised to effectively treat a toothache.
+Above all, proper diagnosis and timely treatment by a dental professional is strongly advised to effectively treat a toothache.

 How is a toothache treated during pregnancy?